hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Atmospheric Bubble (R)

-This is a highly advanced design which allows atmospheric vehicles to enter space.
-When activated, it creates a 'bubble' in which the vehicle can travel in an artificial atmosphere.
+The Atmospheric Bubble is a technology that enables atmospheric vehicles to transition into outer space.
+When activated, a protective "bubble" is created around the vehicle, creating an artificial atmosphere that allows it to traverse the vacuum of space without issues such as the lack of air.
+This advanced mechanism not only ensures the safety of the crew and passengers but also optimizes the vehicle's performance during interstellar travel.

 ### Teleporter (R + C)

-Rescueland and Computerland, through combined efforts, managed to build a teleportation device.
-However, it has many problems, so is not used very often: It cannot teleport anything inside an FFG, it is a very painful process, it requires a lot of power and you cannot teleport into a place that is completely closed off.
+In a remarkable collaboration, Rescueland and Computerland successfully developed a teleportation device, allowing for Instantaneous jumps anywhere.
+However, this technology comes with numerous challenges that limit its practical use.

+For one, the teleportation process cannot transport objects or individuals within a Force Field Gel, which significantly restricts its applicability in various scenarios, such as jumping into a dangerous environment.
+Additionally, those who undergo teleportation experience a great deal of pain during the process, making it an undesirable option for many.
+The device also demands an immense amount of power to operate.
+Furthermore, it cannot execute a teleportation into a completely enclosed space, which further limits its usability.

+As a result of these limitations, the teleportation device is not often utilized, even though it represents a remarkable technological achievement in the realm of interdimensional travel.

 # Military